 12. Neck:

 Extraordinarily strong and muscled giving the impression of a short neck.
 Slightly curved at the upper side and well detached from the skull.
-Dewlaps at the throat.
+Dewlaps at the throat.13.Trunk:

 Strong, broad and deep, covered by thick and loose skin.